VIVelev/nujo/CONTRIBUTING.md

-# Contributing to Nujo
+# Contributing to nujo

-First off, thank you for considering contributing to Nujo.
-It's people like you that make Nujo such a great tool.
+First off, thank you for considering contributing to nujo.
+It's people like you that make nujo such a great tool.

 ## Ground Rules